SyncfusionExamples/Getting-started-Xamarin-Shimmer/README.md

 ## Getting started Xamarin Shimmer

-This repository contains sample for how to get started with the [Syncfusion Xamarin.Forms Shimmer](https://help.syncfusion.com/xamarin/shimmer/getting-started) control.
+This repository contains sample to get started with the [Syncfusion Xamarin.Forms Shimmer](https://help.syncfusion.com/xamarin/shimmer/getting-started) control.
 The SfShimmer control can be used to improve the responsiveness of an application by showing a modern shimmer effect when data is being loaded in the background.

 ## Syncfusion controls: